XTLS/Xray-examples/All-in-One-fallbacks-Nginx/README.md

     * It's possible to create a CNAME dns record for all the H2 SNIs and use that as the address of the client config without setting custom SNI on client but it's optinal.

     * It is assumed that the **example.com** domain has a **wildcard certificate**.
 If it's **not** a wildcard certificate or if it's a self-signed certificate, then `streamSettings.tlsSettings.allowInsecure` in the **client configuration** must be `true`.
-* Put `nginx.conf` to your `/etc/nginx/conf.d/` then `sudo service restart nginx`
+* Put `nginx.conf` to your `/etc/nginx/conf.d/` then `systemctl restart nginx`
-* You might need to remove socket files if restarting nginx failed `rm /dev/shm/{h1.sock,h2c.sock} && nginx -t && systemctl restart nginx`
+* If restarting nginx failed, you might have to remove socket files first `rm /dev/shm/{h1.sock,h2c.sock} && nginx -t && systemctl restart nginx`

 ## Client link examples